Mass-market home escape games

 Escape This Podcast provide escape rooms in podcast format, played like a tabletop RPG with environment, items and puzzles described verbally; you can download written notes for each game and run it for friends.
 Infinite Escape Room is a UK podcast with a similar format, though a more comic style and without the downloadable notes.

 Owlfield’s 3D Escape Room is an audio-only escape room, essentially an audio play split into a collection of tracks; each track contains a puzzle, and solving the puzzle in one track tells you which track to switch to.
 It’s fun, completely unique, and entirely free.

 (There are other escape room podcasts which are based on discussion rather than providing actual games, though not all are still active.
 By far the best known is the Canadian podcast Room Escape Divas.
-More recent podcasts include Every Game In This City (reviewing games in Kuala Lumpur), Escape Expeditions (based in Florida) GM the GM (from a game master’s perspective) and EscapeCast (featuring Sera of team s2, Dean of Escape Review, and, ahem, me).
+More recent podcasts include Every Game In This City (reviewing games in Kuala Lumpur), Escape Expeditions (based in Florida), GM the GM (from a game master’s perspective), an in-house one from FourFront Games in Dublin, and EscapeCast (featuring Sera of team s2, Dean of Escape Review, and, ahem, me).
 Additionally, Escape From Reality by Mark of the UK blog Really Fun released a few episodes, as did US review site Escape Authority.
 And Fictional Reality covers escape rooms plus immersive theatre and other topics.)